Originally Posted: Oct 17, 2019

 - What do I use to provide proof of international health insurance (if needed) while traveling abroad?

-In addition to asking these questions, this helpful guide can help you sort out what your health insurance may cover when you travel abroad.
+In addition to asking these questions, there are many helpful resources online that can help you sort out what your health insurance may cover when you travel abroad.

 When to consider travel medical insurance